 What the legislation does — and doesn’t — do

-The legislation doesn’t go as far as some advocates for limitations on marijuana concentrates want.
+The legislation doesn’t go as far as some advocates for limitations on high-THC concentrates want.
 But it would change how they’re sold.
 It would require manufacturers to package solid concentrates — they would need to be separated into servings of no more than 1/10th of a gram and packaged separately.
 Liquid concentrates would not be affected.

-The packaging requirement is already raising opposition in the marijuana industry, with some producers arguing it would increase packaging costs, and environmental waste.
+The packaging requirement is already raising opposition in the cannabis industry, with some producers arguing it would increase packaging costs, and environmental waste.
 And others note that many customers already take less than that dosage.

 The measure would also create more stringent rules for how 18-20 year olds obtain a medical marijuana card.
 Patients would be required to meet with a physician in person and get written consent from two doctors from different practices.
 The physician could not write a prescription if it didn’t fit within their scope of practice.
 And patients would need to evaluate the continued need for a medical card with their physicians every 6 months instead of annually.